aeslaughter/moose/docs/content/utilities/moosedown/core.md

 As mentioned above, lists can contain lists, which can contain lists, etc.
-A sub-list is created by indenting the start of the list, again using a dash (`-`), by two spaces.
-The sub-list must also begin with a new line.
+A sub-list, which is a list in a list, is created by creating a list, but indenting with the list that should contain it.
+Since lists are block items, it must be begin and end with empty lines.
+And, since this is a list it also follows the aforementioned rules for list continuation. [unordered-sublist-example] demonstrates the syntax for creating nested lists.

-!devel! example caption=Nested unordered lists.
+!devel! example caption=Nested unordered lists. id=unordered-sublist-example
 - A
 - B